reactjs/react.dev/beta/src/content/apis/react-dom/findDOMNode.md

 <Deprecated>

 This API will be removed in a future major version of React.
+[See the alternatives.](#alternatives)

 </Deprecated>